lpil/prismic_ecto/README.md

 Prismic Ecto
 ============

-An Ecto adapter for the Prismic.io CMS API.
+An Ecto adapter for the Prismic.io CMS.

 ## Notes